Product Recommendations and where to use them

 Every visitor to your site is an individual and should be treated as such.
 They weave a unique journey through your site.
-The data collected can be ingested by recommendation engines which can then make very powerful, accurate recommendation for every individual based on their behaviour, preferences and intent.
+The data collected can be ingested by recommendation engines which can then make very powerful, accurate recommendations for every individual based on their behaviour, preferences, and intent.
 Customers are shown their own personal shop window in the email filled with products they’ll love.

-Recommendations should be collected, computed and served in real-time.
-In doing so, the recommendations are immediate, consider availability and use up to the minute data do customers won’t be shown products that they’ve recently purchased or that are out of stock.
-Use individualized recommendations in any email - however you choose to position them.
-Here's some examples....
+Recommendations should be collected, computed, and served in real-time.
+In doing so, the recommendations are immediate, consider availability, and use up-to-the-minute data so customers won’t be shown products that they’ve recently purchased or that are out of stock.
+Use individualized recommendations in any email - however, you choose to position them.
+Here are some examples...

 Example 1: Just for you